zenml-io/zenml/docs/book/component-gallery/model-deployers/bentoml.md

 )
 ```

+The Bento Builder step can be used in any orchestration pipeline that you
+create with ZenML.
+The step will build the bento bundle and save it to the
+used artifact store.
+Which can be used to serve the model in a local setting
+using the BentoML Model Deployer Step, or to a remote setting using the
+bentoctl or Yatai.
+This gives you the flexibility to package your model
+in a way that is ready for different deployment scenarios.

 ### ZenML BentoML Deployer step

 We have now built our bento bundle, and we can use the built-in bento deployer
 step to deploy the bento bundle to our local http server.
 The following example
 shows how to call the built-in bento deployer step within a ZenML pipeline.

+Note: the bentoml deployer step can only be used in a local environment.

 ```python
 # Import the step and parameters class